chrootlogin/silex-userprovider/README.md

 ### Contribution

 Everyone is welcome to contribute to this project.
-The only thing you need to do is open a pull request or an issue.
-If you push code to the repository or if you do a pull request, you accept that your code will be published under the GNU LGPL.
+The only thing you need to do is opening a pull request or an issue.
+By pushing code to the repository or doing pull requests, you accept that your code will be published under the GNU LGPL.

 ### Licensing

-The original library was developed by [jasongrimes](https://github.com/jasongrimes) under the BSD license.
-However I want to do a transition to the LGPL v3.0, so please be aware over the fact that all new code is and will be released under the GNU LGPL.
+The original library was developed by [jasongrimes](https://github.com/jasongrimes) under the BSD Clause-2 license.
+However, I wanted a transition to the LGPL v3.0, so please be aware of the fact that all codes from now on are released under the GNU LGPL v3.0.
+I try to make it as transparent as possible.
+_If you want to get sure that you only use the BSD licensed code, please use a version lower or equal 2.0.1._

 Project documentation
 ---------------------

 ### About the roots

-This is a fork of [jasongrimes/silex-simpleuser](https://github.com/jasongrimes/silex-simpleuser).
-It was made after the original project was abandoned around a year.
+This is a fork of [jasongrimes/silex-simpleuser](https://github.com/jasongrimes/silex-simpleuser). it has been made one year after the abandonment of the original project.
 I will maintain and keep it up-to-date under this name.
 Until version 3.0 there should be complete compatibility.

 ### More information